JohnnyIrvin/In-Memory-Executable-Loader/README.md

+# WARNING: THIS IS NOT IMPLEMENTED FULLY, DON'T USE.

 # In-Memory Executable Loader

 This tool allows you to load and run Windows executable files in memory, without writing them to disk.
 It can be useful for testing, debugging, or creating a secure, isolated environment.